BESS Workgroup

 Ethernet Segment, the three PEs are configured with the "Don't

 Preempt" capability.
+Capability.
 In this example, we assume ESI2 is

 configured as 'DP=enabled' in the three PEs.